cubicbyte/reddit-account-generator/README.md

 #### TODO:
 - [x] Add automatic browser driver download
 - [x] Add Tor support for easier proxy management
-- [ ] Handle error when sub is not available
+- [x] Make this a python package
 - [ ] Automatic email verification
-- [ ] Make this a python package and document it
+- [ ] Handle error when sub is not available

-## Installation
+## Script Installation

 1. Clone this repository to your local machine: